 Your driver will pick you up at your hotel and take you to Rome's train station for a high-speed train to Naples.
 A private driver will pick you up - destination Pompeii for a private tour.
 With its intact streets and buildings, many two stories tall, Pompeii is a trip back through time and into the world of people who were not all that different from today's.
 Whether enjoying an affluent citizen's life in spacious, frescoed houses centered around airy courtyard, or struggling along as a working stiff, eating on the go at a “fast food” restaurant and bathing in public baths, Pompeii's inhabitants lived their lives in the shadow of Mt.
 Vesuvius, which will be your next stop for lunch and wine tasting at a wine producing villa.
 Afterwards, you will be driven you to your hotel in nearby Sorrento.

 Day 6: Let the Coast Awaken Your Spirit

-DAY 7: Dive into the Waters off Capri
+Day 7: Dive into the Waters of Capri

-Day 8: Transfer to Venice and Tour of Hidden Venice
+Day 8: Arrival in Venice, Introductory Tour of Hidden Venice and Gondola ride

-Your driver will pick you up and accompany you to the train station to take the high-speed “freccia rossa” train to Venice.
-Upon arrival your tour guide will meet and lead you to your private taxi-boat.
-You will never forget the splendid entrance on the Grand Canal into one of the most unique cities in the world.
-After relaxing in your hotel room you will be taken on a walking tour of the labyrinth also known as “hidden Venice” to enjoy the shops, cafés and colorful gondolas.
-Your introduction to Venice will culminate with an enchanting gondola glide through the canals of Venice.
-Are you a music lover?
-A tenor will join your gondola ride and sing opera as you sip on a glass of wine.
+Your driver will pick you up and accompany you to the train station for the high-speed train to Venice.
+You will be met in Venice by your guide, who will lead you to your private taxi-boat that will take you, via the magnificent Grand Canal, into one of the most unique cities in the world.
+After relaxing in your hotel room, you will take a tour through the delightful labyrinth also known as “hidden Venice” to enjoy shops, cafés, and colorful gondolas.
+Your introduction to Venice culminates with a tranquil gondola glide through the city's canals.

 Day 9: Tour of Venice’s Unique Sites